-As you disembark the plane and watch the staff wave you goodbye, do you ever look at the stunning flight attendants and wonder “how in the world do you look like that right now!”?
-Two layovers, fifteen hours and a few oddly timed naps and meals later, you know better than to look into a mirror with high expectations.
+As you disembark the plane and watch the staff wave you goodbye, do you ever look at the stunning flight attendants and wonder “How in the world do you look like that right now!?”
+Two layovers, 15 hours, and a few oddly timed naps and meals later, you know better than to look into a mirror with high expectations.
 Whether you fly economy on cheap international flights or sit in first class, your skin might be dried out, your makeup stored away in the overhead compartment, and your hair?
 Let’s just say it’s a good thing you have a hood on your sweatshirt.

 If you’re worried about the havoc that your air travels might wreak on your beauty routine, take it from the travel pros on how to stay looking your best.
 Here’s a list of the best-kept air hostess beauty tips for long-haul flights!

 If there’s anyone out there that knows how to deal with in-flight dry skin, it’s flight attendants.
 So, what’s their biggest secret to supple skin?
 Face mist sprays.
 And in this case, the old saying rings true: the best beauty travel products come in the smallest packages.
 Winter, summer, spring, fall…whether you have flights to California or all the way to Las Vegas, a 3.4-ounce TSA-approved facial mist spray will not only last you through the whole flight, but it’ll also replace many of the nutrients you may lose during travel with every spritz!